TeddyNotBear/eth-nft-collection/README.md

 - Add a personnal RPC on a `.env` file if you want or by default it uses `https://rinkeby.infura.io/v3/9aa3d95b3bc440fa88ea12eaa4456161`.
 - Add your wallet private key in the `.env` file. !!!
 NOT IN CLEAR IN THE CODE !!!
-- Add your atherscan api key in the `.env`.
+- Add your etherscan api key in the `.env`.

 ## Installation